hzhang17/ANLY502-Project/README.md

 * Since we are going to predict the close price based on historical prices of stocks, we first remove irrelevant variables, ISIN, Currency, Security ID, Traded Volume, and Number of Trades, from the dataset.
 We also cast the data type of the “Date” variable to remove the trailing “00:00:00” added by Spark for future use.
 We are mainly focusing on common stocks, so we select all securities with “common stock” as their security types.

 * In order to get the open and close prices of each day, we would first extract the hour and minute parts from the Time variable.
 We then cast the hour and minute into int type.
-According to the official Xetra website, the trading of common stocks starts from 9:00am to 17:30pm.
+According to the official Xetra website, the trading of common stocks starts from 9:00 am to 5:30 pm [3].

+.
 So we select the data within this time window.

 * In order to understand how our models perform differently in different industries, we selected twenty stocks from five of the following industries based on the number trading record.
 We prefer to select stocks that have more trading records in order to get large samples for our models.
 	* Heavy industry: Airbus (AIR), Bayerische Motoren Werke (BMW), Volkswagen Group (VOW3)